Highly qualified cardiologists and cardiothoracic and vascular

 If you are experiencing any of these symptoms, call 911.
 Emergency response personnel are trained to administer tests in the field to determine if you are having a heart attack.
 Physicians at the Capital Region Emergency Room can review EKG readings from the field and a cardiac team can be waiting for you upon arrival.
 Do not phone a friend first and please do not drive yourself, this puts you and other motorists at greater risk for injury or death.

 When should I go to the Emergency Room vs. an Urgent Care Facility?
-Frequently, patients seek the services of the hospital emergency department for ailments or injuries that could be treated more economically, and just as effectively, at an urgent care facility such as Capital Region's Health Branch West.
+Frequently, patients seek the services of the hospital emergency department for ailments or injuries that could be treated more economically, and just as effectively, at an urgent care facility such as Capital Region's Edgewood Urgent Care or Downtown Urgent Care.
 It is not always easy to determine when you should choose urgent care over the hospital emergency department.
 The following lists offer some guidance, but are not necessarily all inclusive.